Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: Overview of existing technologies

+The frequency bands of NR include Frequency Range 1 (FR1) and Frequency Range 2 (FR2).
+The bands used by NR-V2X sidelink belong to FR1, which are 5.9 GHz (n47) and 2.5 GHz (n38), respectively.
 The channel coding scheme of NR-V2X sidelink is Low Density Parity Check (LDPC) code.
 Compared with LTE-V2X, the modulation scheme 256-QAM is added to support higher rate transmission.
-NR-V2X supports a channel bandwidth of 5-40 MHz, with a maximum transmission rate of 1 Gbps and an end-to-end latency as low as 3 ms\cite{ref14}.
+NR-V2X supports a channel bandwidth of 5-40 MHz, with a maximum transmission rate of 1 Gbps and an end-to-end latency as low as 3 ms\cite{ref15}.
+NR-V2X Mode 2 also uses the sensing-based SPS resource reservation scheme.

-NR-V2X Mode 2 also uses the sensing-based SPS resource reservation scheme, with the difference that the selection window size is usually less than 20 ms to meet smaller latency budgets.
-After resource reservation, the resource reselection counter (RRC) is subtracted by one for each transmission.
-When the RRC becomes zero, the reselection is activated, and UE will reselect the resource with a probability of (1-P), P is usually set between 0 and 0.8.

-GSM-R, TETRA, and DMR are narrowband technologies that cannot satisfy the data rate requirements for video transmission in Table \ref{tab:1}, and for some delay-sensitive use cases, they also cannot satisfy the latency requirements.
-LTE-V2X and NR-V2X, as wideband technologies, can support most of the off-network use cases in terms of transmission rate and latency, but have a shorter reliable communication range.
-The following section shows the detailed analysis of each technology combined with simulation.
+{\bf{Analysis of latency and transmission rate:}} GSM-R, TETRA, and DMR may have a latency of hundreds of milliseconds or even seconds, while LTE-V2X can achieve end-to-end latency of about 20 ms, and NR-V2X is even more advanced, reaching about 10 ms\cite{ref15}.
+As shown in Table \ref{tab:1}, most scenarios require end-to-end latency within 100 ms, and even some critical scenarios have a strict requirement of 10 ms. Therefore, the GSM-R, TETRA, and DMR may not satisfy the latency requirements of these use cases, while the LTE-V2X and NR-V2X may satisfy most of them.

+In addition, GSM-R, TETRA, and DMR are narrowband technologies, and they have low data rates, which are insufficient for future off-network use cases of railways.
+On the contrary, the data rate performance of LTE-V2X and NR-V2X may meet the data rate requirements, which may reach 30 Mbps and 1 Gbps, respectively.

+Besides end-to-end latency and data rate, the reliable communication distance of each existing technology is also a key performance indicator that still lacks a comprehensive evaluation.
+Therefore, the following section provides a detailed simulation analysis of the reliable communication distance.